Toasty: Ashes of Dusk

-Toasty: Ashes of Dusk is an upcoming singleplayer action-adventure role-playing game developed by Pocket Llama and published by Top Hat Studios.
-The game is set to release for Microsoft Windows, the PlayStation 5, the Nintendo Switch, and the Xbox Series X/S in 2023.
-A demo version of the game was made available in 2021.
+Toasty: Ashes of Dusk is an upcoming single-player action role-playing game developed by Pocket Llama and published by Top Hat Studios.
+The game is set to release for Microsoft Windows, the PlayStation 5, the Nintendo Switch, and the Xbox Series X/S. A demo version of the game was made available in 2021.

 Gameplay

 Toasty: Ashes of Dusk is an action-adventure RPG where players play as Marshall, the Marshmallow Knight.
 It features a mix of action, adventure, puzzles, and RPG elements.
 The gameplay takes a lot of inspiration from games such as The Legend of Zelda: A Link to the Past and The Legend of Zelda: Majora's Mask.
 The world of the game is immersive and inspired by Final Fantasy VII and Pokémon.

 Throughout the game, the player is often rewarded with items to strengthen themselves or solve puzzles.
 Players will encounter many characters who provide side quests with rewards for the aforementioned items.
 There are numerous dungeons for players to conquer through combat and solving puzzles, often ending with a large boss battle.

 The game will shift between different game genres throughout its course.